 Thank you for taking the time to check out our group.
 We hope you’ll find it as rewarding an experience as we have.
 Marin Men’s Chorus has been around for over 35 years.
 We are a friendly, welcoming, and supportive group.
 No prior singing experience is necessary – the only requirement is a love of music and a desire to sing with others.
 The range of musical experience in the group varies widely – some of us are just learning how to sing while others are working on improving existing skills.
 You are not required to read music.
 Some chorus members – and indeed, some professionals – do not read music, and it is not a requirement for our group.

-We are led by two outstanding musicians, our director Autumn Allee, and our accompanist Heather Creighton.
+We are led by two outstanding musicians, our director Denise Wharmby, and our accompanist Heather Creighton.

 Heather is the former principal keyboard player for the Marin Symphony and performs both as a soloist and collaborative pianist around the Bay Area.
 Heather earned a Bachelor’s Degree in Piano Performance from Oberlin College Conservatory of Music and a Master’s Degree in Piano Performance from the New England Conservatory of Music.

 Tom Cromwell is our General Manager.
 It’s an informal role, and there is definitely a “herding cats” aspect to it.
 About once a month, a leadership meeting is announced.
 The leadership group is fully self-nominated – if you want to be part of the leadership group, just show up!

 Andy Shaw is our Treasurer, and Will Chang handles publicity.

 During your first visit, Shawn will take you aside for a few minutes to listen to your voice so he can decide which of the 4 sections you fit into—bass, baritone, tenor 1 or tenor 2.